Copyright ©2016 Thomas Schwengler

 Bell Labs research started research on MIMO in the 80’s, but one of the turning point might have been the major attention given by the media to BLAST, the Bell Labs Space Time which demonstrated impressive throughput rates.
 1

-At least five multi-antenna techniques have been defined to improve radio link performance:
+At least five multi-antenna techniques are used to improve link performance:

 The main theoretical aspect of MIMO is one of channel capacity.
 The Shanon’s capacity theorem for a simple RF channel is:

 where C= capacity (bits/s), B=bandwidth (Hz), S∕N= signal to noise ratio.